-In Europe, retail and savings banks are the natural partner to SMEs and we know that SMEs are fundamental for innovation.
+In Europe and around the world, retail and savings banks are the natural partner to SMEs and we know that SMEs are fundamental for innovation.
 Our extensive practical and day-to-day knowledge of local industry and households have given us the tools to provide SME lending, as well as give SMEs our support in making the transition to a more sustainable future.
 Because of their share in emissions, households should also be offered attractive solutions to reduce their emissions.
 Green mortgages and green loans are examples where WSBI-ESBG members can provide support and investment in local communities.
 We are working hard on providing even more tools that investors and customers need to become more sustainable.

 As our business models traditionally have been responsible and conscious of the needs of society, we are particularly interested in policies fostering both environmental and social aims.
 We urge policy makers to adopt policies adapted to the specificities of retail banking and supportive of a diversified banking sector including a reasonable sense for the principle of proportionality.
 This is of crucial importance to WSBI-ESBG’s regional- and locally-focused member banks so that we can continue to provide vital financial services in our communities.